7 Women's Health Topics We Need To Talk About In 2020

 3. Transgender women are women

-Gunter writes about gender transition, and what she's heard from parents of trans kids that it provided them with medical information that they weren't getting anywhere else — even from their primary health care provider.
+Gunter writes about gender transition and what she has heard from parents of trans kids that it provided them with medical information that they weren't getting anywhere else — even from their primary health care provider.

 What it comes down to is simple: "Having a vagina isn't what makes you a woman.
 It's how you feel inside," says Gunter.
 "We shouldn't reduce anyone to their body parts, but it happens more with women, and especially with trans women."
-Ultimately, she says, "parts are parts, and people are people."

 4. Women's pain is real

-Note: A previous version of this story incorrectly gave the title of the book Periods Gone Public: Taking A Stand For Menstrual Equity as Periods Gone Public: Taking A Stand For Menstrual Equality.